Gustavus Conyngham: First return to America and imprisonment

 Since he did not have a commission at the time, and he was arrested on charges of piracy and sent to the prison at Pendennis Castle from which he escaped, only to be caught again and transferred to Mill Prison, Plymouth.
 He was kept in irons continuously at both Pendennis Castle and Mill Prison.
 In fact, it was only by the watchful hand of Benjamin Franklin that Conyngham was kept from the gallows.
-Franklin wrote to General George Washington about Conyngham's missing commission, and Washington wrote to the British saying that if Conyngham met with the noose, he would hang six British officers he had captured in response.
+Franklin wrote to General George Washington about Conyngham's missing commission, and Washington wrote to the British saying that if Conyngham met with the noose, he would hang six captive British officers in response.

 However, despite these conditions, he refused to accept an invitation to leave prison by joining the Royal Navy.
 In fact, while in prison he aided in the creation of a document stating that each member who signed would not leave the American cause regardless of what the conditions could become.
 Conyngham was placed on trial for high treason, but before his sentence was determined and carried out he escaped.
 Conyngham and eleven other prisoners had broken into the prison vault allowing them to use tools to dig a tunnel extending "a considerable distance" underneath the outer wall of the prison.
 Had a boy's arm not been broken during the scramble for the exit, alerting the sentries, hundreds more prisoners may have escaped with him.